 Melbourne Town Hall and Offices

-Completed in 1870, Melbourne Town Hall is at the heart of the city’s cultural and civic activity, hosting theatre, weddings, receptions, and exhibitions.
-The building celebrates its corner site with a tower in the grand French Renaissance style and was the prototype for numerous suburban town halls.
-Construction on the Town Hall began in 1867 at the corner of Swanston and Collins streets.
 Architects Reed and Barnes won a competition for its design, and the firm was also responsible for later additions in 1887.
 These additions included Prince Alfred Tower (1869), the temple-like portico (1887), and the extension along Collins Street (1925).
-The exterior façade is made from Tasmanian freestone and sits above a rusticated bluestone plinth, while the clock tower houses clocks donated by the son of Melbourne’s first Mayor, Henry Condell.
+The exterior façade is made from Tasmanian freestone and sits above a rusticated bluestone plinth.
+The clock tower houses clocks donated by the son of Melbourne's first Mayor, Henry Condell.
 Brass statues of a sheep (wool), a bull (boiled down from fat for candles and soap), a whale (oil and bone), and a ship (transportation of exports) represent the strengths and wealth creators of Melbourne in the early 1840s.
-For over 135 years, Melbourne Town Hall has been at the heart of events that shaped the city’s future and celebrated its milestones.
-It was there that Federation was debated, Nellie Melba debuted, and The Beatles greeted an adoring throng.

 Need to Know